Nuitka/NUITKA-Utilities/README.md

 1. Automatical use of the new dependency checker (based on [pefile](https://github.com/erocarrera/pefile)), which currently still is in experimental state.
 This feature uses a Python package to trace down binaries that are used by the script.
 Experience so far looks very promising - especially in terms of execution speed.
 2. A new Nuitka plugin for ``Tkinter``.
 This obsoletes any special precautions by the programmer: The plugin will automatically copy Tkinter libraries and re-direct Tk requests to them.
+    > The tkinter plugin is only relevant for Windows and should not be used on other platforms.
+If used on non-Windows platforms it will de-activate itself and issue a warning.
 3. A new Nuitka plugin for ``numpy``.
 Support for Numpy must be explicitely requested, similar to that for Qt and Tk.
-As far as I know, without this plugin, scripts cannot be successfully **compiled standalone** at all, if they use a ``"numpy+MKL"`` version.
+As far as I know, without this plugin, numpy scripts cannot be successfully **compiled standalone** at all - at least not on Windows or Linux.
 4. exe-maker2.py will actively avoid scanning for imported packages that are not checkmarked, and will delete any releated binaries from the ``dist`` folder.